fg91/learning_cuda/notes/lesson_5/README.md

 Example: When 50% of time is spent on things that are parallelizable, the max speedup is x2!

-Remeber: Often, when a hotspot is ported to GPU, it is so much faster that it is no longer a bottleneck and you have to look at other hotspots that are now more important than further optimizing the first hotspot.
+Remember: Often, when a hotspot is ported to GPU, it is so much faster that it is no longer a bottleneck and you have to look at other hotspots that are now more important than further optimizing the first hotspot.

 ## Parallelize
 ### Example: Matrix transpose